gnembon/scarpet/README.md

 ## Changelog

+### v1.4
+ - `top` to get the top block at position now requires full block coordinates, but Y value is ignored.
+ - Inventories of blocks and entities got their API as well.
+Check `stack_limit`, `inventory_size`, `inventory_get`, `inventory_set`, `inventory_find`, `inventory_remove` and `drop_item` functions.
+ - scripts loaded from disk (via /script load/unload command) will operate in each player space by default, unless loaded with `shared` option.
+ - the newline markers for 'in-commandblock' type scripts are now fully parsed, meaning you can have `$` in strings. `$` markers are supported only with in-game cases.
+ - support for comments via `//` in scripts loaded from world files.
+Comments are only allowed in external file scripts.
+ - tab completion for typing programs in commands manually (in /script command)
+ - unloading/reloading a module removes all event callbacks from that module
+ - `return`, `throw`, `exit`, as well as the 'catch' expression of `try` can be omitted, assuming `null`
+ - if with no `else` expression will 'else' to `null`
+ - `element(list,index)` has been deprecated, and replaced with `get(value,address)`, working on lists as well as nbt constructs
+ - there is a new `nbt` type, that behave like string, but can be queried with get more efficiently
+ - primitive types of nbt are now converted to primitive scarpet types when queried.
+This doesn't apply to compound nbts
+ - iterators, like `range`, `rect`, can be reused and moved about in a variable.
+ - added `type` function to recognized held variable type.
+ - `str` format arguments can now be passed in a single list
+ - block values now properly handle block entity data, meaning `set`-ting a chest from another location will retain its content.
+ - therefore set can also accept custom BE tag?
+ - `place_item` to replicate the action of  a player placing a block of item
+ - `set_biome` to sets permanently a custom biome at a position.
+For those missing a custom command to do that in carpet, just use `/script scan 0 0 0 x1 0 z1 x2 0 z2 set_biome(_,'swamp')` for the same effect
+ - `block_properties` lists all available block properties at position
+ - `block_data` returns nbt of a block at position
+ - `property` makes sure all value comes out lowercased.
+ - `spawn` function to spawn entities like /summon command but retaining access to them.
+ - `entity ~ 'look'` will return a look vector of an entity.
+No need to math yaw pitch here.
+ - `entity ~ 'selected_slot'` to return current selected slot for players
+ - `entity ~ 'facing'` returns a facing order of a player
+ - `entity ~ 'trace'` ca be used to ray trace blocks, liquids and entities
+ - entity `~` sugar can now support
+ - fixed `modify(e,'custom_name',null)` to actually clear custom name
+ - `create_marker` and `remove_all_markers` for easy marking I guess
+ - fixed 'double evaluation' caused by print function
+ - setting various entities motions and positions should update properly to the clients
+ - fixed `thoughts too dope` when trying to compare list to a number

 ### v1.3
  - Added 1.14 specific structures to plop for 1.14 (fabric-carpet)
  - added `destroy` and `harvest` functions for other valid methods of breaking blocks